 27. What is Electricity? - Lesson for Kids

 Have you ever switched on your bedroom light and wondered what makes the bulb glow?
-The answer is electricity and it's all around us.
-It's even moving through us.
-In this lesson you will learn the basics of electricity.
+The answer is electricity, and it's all around us - even moving through us!
+In this lesson, learn the basics of electricity.

 28. Electric Current Lesson for Kids

-Electricity is used in all aspects of your daily life from powering your iPads to your refrigerator.
+Electricity is used in all aspects of your daily life, from powering your computers to your refrigerator.
 Have you ever actually wondered how electricity works?
 In order for electricity to happen, we must have electrical currents.
 Let's learn how electric currents travel through circuits and give us electricity.

 29. Static Electricity Lesson for Kids: Definition & Facts